Ishika-Yadav/Netflix-gpt/Desktop/netflix-gpt/README.md

 12. created Redux store
 13. created actions,reducer,store,provider for user information
 14. npm install react-icons
-    bugfix - for signp user for profile name and photo bugfix-   if useer is not  logged in redirect user login page unsbscribed to theon authstatechange callback note : move haed coded string or url to folder constant.js and use by using name export registr tmdb  API create account get access tocker by navigating to api section get code from tmdb documentation for accessing data
+   - bugfix - for signp user for profile name and photo
+  -  bugfix-   if useer is not  logged in redirect user login page -unsbscribed to then authstatechange callback
+-note : move haed coded string or url to folder constant.js and use by using name export -registr tmdb  API create account get access tocker by navigating to api section -get code from tmdb documentation for accessing data -created custum hook for now playing movie
+-created a movieSlice
+-updated store with movie data
+-plaing for main and secondary container
+-fetch data for trailer video tmdb api update store with trailer video data
+ - embedded the youtube vidoe and made it autoplay and mute -added tailwind to look awesome
+-build secondary comp

 ## Planning feature of website